peez80/nutribot/README.md

 - `app/storage.py`: Handles saving the structured parsed data locally.
 - `app/static/`: Contains the frontend assets (`index.html`, `app.js`, `index.css`).
 - `docker-compose.yml`: Defines the services and volume mappings for the Docker environment.

+## CI/CD Pipeline

+The project uses GitHub Actions for continuous integration and deployment:
+- **Automated Testing & Builds**: On every push, the pipeline runs automated tests and builds a new Docker image.
+- **Docker Hub**: Successful builds are automatically published to Docker Hub under [`peez/nutribot`](https://hub.docker.com/r/peez/nutribot).
+- **Manual Triggers**: Workflows can also be triggered manually (`workflow_dispatch`) from the GitHub Actions interface.

 ## Testing